kulcsarrudolf/pasztor.at/content/blog/api-first-2.md

 }
 ```

+{{% tip %}}
-> **Note on `@Nullable`:** unfortunately there is no single standard on marking nullable variables in Java.
-There was
-> a proposal called JSR-305, but it went nowhere and now each software vendor has their own `@Nullable` implementation.
-> In our case we are using Spring Frameworks version, which IntelliJ can use to determine if a variable is nullable.
-> For more information on nullability read my post called [&ldquo;A few words on null&rdquo;](/blog/nullable).
+**Note on `@Nullable`:** unfortunately there is no single standard on marking nullable variables in Java.
+There was a proposal called JSR-305, but it went nowhere and now each software vendor has their own `@Nullable` implementation.
+In our case we are using Spring Frameworks version, which IntelliJ can use to determine if a variable is nullable.
+For more information on nullability read my post called [&ldquo;A few words on null&rdquo;](/blog/nullable).
+{{% /tip %}}

 ### Request body